Skip to main content

 1. Preview — call withdrawal-preview to see what’s available and get a sourcing plan.

-2. Initiate — call withdraw to create the withdrawal.
+2. Initiate — call withdrawals to create the withdrawal.
 The system reserves liquidity and begins sourcing.

 3. Track — poll the withdrawal or subscribe to webhooks.
 The withdrawal moves through statuses as positions unwind, funds bridge, and payouts execute.